Using Index Advisor v15

 pg_advise_index.
 The queries can be on the same line or on separate lines, but each query must be terminated by a semicolon.
 Queries in the file can't begin with the

 This example shows the contents of a sample

 -U options are psql connection options.

--s may be set too low.
+-s might be set too low.